gbtami/pychess-variants/static/docs/alice.md

 - A move must be legal on the board where it is played.
 - A piece can only move or capture if the corresponding destination square on the other board is vacant.
 - After moving, the piece is transfered to the corresponding square on the other board.

+## Clarification

+Currently, the en-passant move is not implemented in Alice chess.
+This may change in the future.